PetarPetrov01/Angular-Project/README.md

 The whole application is currently deployed at https://dream-furniture-1e92c.web.app

 Dream furniture is a full-stack web application, built for the purpose of SoftUni's Angular course.
+Initially developed as a learning project, it has since been further enhanced with additional features and optimizations.
 This repository contains both the client side and server-side needed to run the application.
 The application provides a user-friendly platform for customers to browse, discover, and purchase furniture items.
 It aims to simplify the furniture shopping experience by offering the following functionalities:

 * Convenient Product Exploration: Users can browse a wide selection of furniture products categorized and searchable for easy navigation.